 The merger was accounted for using the purchase method of accounting.
 The results of operations for Applied Epi for the period from September 17, 2001 to December 31, 2001 are included in the accompanying Consolidated Statement of Operations for the year ended December 31, 2001.
-The purchase price was allocated to the net assets acquired, based upon their estimated fair values, as determined by an independent appraisal as follows (in thousands):
+The purchase price was allocated to the net assets acquired, based upon their estimated fair values, as follows (in thousands):